ZachOhara/Bukkit-InfiniClear/README.md

 ## Installation

 Download the "InfiniClear v___.jar" from the root folder of this repository, or check out the [releases page](https://github.com/ZachOhara/Bukkit-InfiniClear/releases) and download the latest version.
 Drop either file into the 'plugins' folder on your server.

-## Added Commands:

-### InfiniClear

-Usage: `/infiniclear`

-This command will toggle the on / off state of the weather protection that is added in this plugin.
-A response will be returned indicating if weather protection was turned on or off.
-If the protection is turned on, the weather will stay clear.
-If protection is off, the weather may turn to rain periodically as in the vanilla version of the game.